Second Story in the Community

 The issue:

-Fairfax County consistently ranks among the wealthiest counties in the United States, yet opportunity is not necessarily distributed evenly.
-A recent study found that 23,650 children in Fairfax County struggle with hunger.
-Many parents live in poverty and work around the clock to support their children.
+Fairfax County consistently ranks among the wealthiest counties in the United States, yet opportunity is not distributed evenly.
+According to a 2024 Hunger Report, food insecurity in Fairfax County is increasing with 27 percent of residents qualifying as “food insecure.”
+Forty percent of those who are food insecure include households with children.
+Many families live in poverty with parents working around the clock to support their children.
 They may share a small apartment with many other families, leading to overcrowding and unsafe living conditions.
 They may have to work a second or third shift and struggle to spend quality time nurturing and caring for their children.
-These youth may receive less support at home to help them thrive in school, and their vulnerability makes them more likely to be recruited to join a gang or fall into human trafficking–both legitimate threats in Fairfax County.
+These youth may receive less support at home to help them thrive in school, and their vulnerability makes them more likely to be recruited to join a gang, fall into human trafficking, or get involved with drugs–all persistent threats in Fairfax County.

 Teen Center

-The Culmore Teen Center is an after-school drop-in center for 7th through 12th graders.
+The Culmore Teen Center is an after-school drop-in center for seventh through twelfth graders.
 Students have access to computers and dedicated volunteers to help them with homework.
-They share a meal together, do schoolwork, and learn from local experts about things like finances, interview skills, bullying, and cyber safety.
-They receive help applying for college and financial aid and even go on college visits.
-When we can we take them on a variety of field trips like going to the movies, local business, and into Washington, D.C.
+They share a meal together, do schoolwork, and learn from local experts about things like finances, interview skills, bullying, drug prevention, and cyber safety.
+They receive help applying for college and financial aid and go on college visits.
+We take them on a variety of field trips to the movies, local business, and into Washington, D.C.
 To learn more, call 703.820.8611.

 Safe Youth Projects